Robust Sparse Mean Estimation via Sum of Squares: Introduction

 We start by recalling prior results for the dense robust mean estimation of bounded moment distributions.
 We say that a distribution $D$ on $\R^d$ with mean $\mu$ has $t$-th central moments bounded by $M$ if for all unit vectors $v$ it holds $\E_{X \sim D}\Brac{\iprod{v, X - \mu}^t} \leq M$.
 Although it is information-theoretically possible to robustly estimate the mean of such distributions, in the $\ell_2$-norm, up to error $O(M^{1/t}\eps^{1-1/t})$ using $O(d/\eps^{2-2/t})$ samples (see \Cref{app:info-th-sample-comp} for the proof), all known efficient algorithms require the following stronger assumption.

-\begin{definition}[Certifiably $(M,t)$-Bounded Central Moments] We say that a distribution $D$ on $\R^d$ with mean $\mu$ has $t$-th central moments \emph{certifiably} bounded by $M$ if $M \, \|v\|_{{2}}^t- \E_{X \sim D}\Brac{\iprod{v, X - \mu}^t}$ can be written as a sum of square polynomials in $v= (v_1, \ldots, v_d)$ of degree $O(t)$. \end{definition}
+\begin{definition}[Certifiably $(M,t)$-Bounded Central Moments] We say that a distribution $D$ on $\R^d$ with mean $\mu$ has $t$-th central moments \emph{certifiably} bounded by $M$ if $M \, \|v\|_{2}^t- \E_{X \sim D}\Brac{\iprod{v, X - \mu}^t}$ can be written as a sum of square polynomials in $v= (v_1, \ldots, v_d)$ of degree $O(t)$. \end{definition}

-{Prior works~\cite{kothari2017outlier, HopkinsL18} gave efficient algorithms for dense robust mean estimation of distributions with certifiably bounded central moments.
-Their algorithms incur sample complexities at least $m=\poly(d^t)/\eps^2$, have running times $\poly((md)^t)$, and guarantee $\ell_2$-error of $O(M^{1/t}\eps^{1-1/t})$. } \footnote{ {For simplicity of the exposition, we will not account for bit complexity in this section.
-In essence, we assume that the bit complexity of all relevant parameters is bounded by $\poly(md)$. }}
+Prior works~\cite{kothari2017outlier, HopkinsL18} gave efficient algorithms for dense robust mean estimation of distributions with certifiably bounded central moments.
+Their algorithms incur sample complexities at least $m=\poly(d^t)/\eps^2$, have running times $\poly((md)^t)$, and guarantee $\ell_2$-error of $O(M^{1/t}\eps^{1-1/t})$. \footnote{ For simplicity of the exposition, we will not account for bit complexity in this section.
+In essence, we assume that the bit complexity of all relevant parameters is bounded by $\poly(md)$. }

-{We now turn our attention to the sparse setting, which is the focus of the current work.
+We now turn our attention to the sparse setting, which is the focus of the current work.
 In prior work, the term ``sparse mean estimation'' refers to the task of computing a $\widehat{\mu}$ such that $\widehat{\mu} - \mu$ is small in $\ell_2$-norm, \emph{assuming that $\mu$ is $k$-sparse}.
-We note that estimating a sparse vector in the $\ell_2$-norm is a special case of estimating an arbitrary vector in the $(2,k)$-norm, defined below (see \Cref{fact:sparseTruncation}). } \begin{definition}[(2, $k$)-norm] We define the $(2, k)$-norm of a vector $x$ to be the maximum correlation with any $k$-sparse unit vector, i.e., $\Norm{x}_{2,k} \eqdef \max_{\Norm{v}_2=1, v: k-\mathrm{sparse}} \iprod{v, x}$. \end{definition} We henceforth focus on this more general formulation; {we will use the term ``sparse mean estimation'' to mean that the error guarantees are defined with respect to the $(2, k)$-norm.}
+We note that estimating a sparse vector in the $\ell_2$-norm is a special case of estimating an arbitrary vector in the $(2,k)$-norm, defined below (see \Cref{fact:sparseTruncation}).

+\begin{definition}[(2, $k$)-norm] We define the $(2, k)$-norm of a vector $x$ to be the maximum correlation with any $k$-sparse unit vector, i.e., $\Norm{x}_{2,k} \eqdef \max_{\Norm{v}_2=1, v: k-\mathrm{sparse}} \iprod{v, x}$. \end{definition} We henceforth focus on this more general formulation; we will use the term ``sparse mean estimation'' to mean that the error guarantees are defined with respect to the $(2, k)$-norm.

-For distributions with $(M,t)$-bounded central moments, the information-theoretically optimal error for robust sparse mean estimation is $O(M^{1/t}\eps^{1-1/t})$ and can be obtained with {$(k\log (d/k))/\eps^{2-2/t}$} samples (see \Cref{app:info-th-sample-comp} for the simple proof).
+For distributions with $(M,t)$-bounded central moments, the information-theoretically optimal error for robust sparse mean estimation is $O(M^{1/t}\eps^{1-1/t})$ and can be obtained with $(k\log (d/k))/\eps^{2-2/t}$ samples (see \Cref{app:info-th-sample-comp} for the simple proof).